axelrivera/HealthImportDemo/README.md

-# Health Import Demo App
+# Apple Health Import Demo App

 A demo app showing how to read a FIT file and save a cycling workout to HealthKit.